Tesfa-B/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat /etc/passwd  /etc/hosts : for displaying the content of  both paths. tail -10 /etc/passwd : display the last 10 lines of the content of the path head -10  /etc/passwd : dispaly the first 10 lines of the content of the path.
+cat /etc/passwd  /etc/hosts : for displaying the content of  both paths. tail -10 /etc/passwd : display the last 10 lines of the content of the path head -10  /etc/passwd : dispaly the first 10 lines of the content of the path. head -n 3 iacta | tail -1 : for displaying slected line  of the file.